 Of course, the backdrop of the Italian Alps — featuring lush green alpines, glaciers, and one-in-a-lifetime views of the valley below — will be the reward for completing this heroic feat.

 Southern Drakensberg, South Africa

-If you’re looking for a marathon that’s definitely off the beaten path, this out-and-back course on a 13.1-mile gravel and dirt road leading up the legendary Sani Pass is just what you’ve been looking for.
+If you’re looking for a marathon that’s definitely off the beaten path, this out-and-back course on a 13.1-mile gravel and dirt road leading up to the legendary Sani Pass is just what you’ve been looking for.

 The gradients to the top are so steep that the road is usually reserved for donkeys and 4×4 ATVs, and the trek back down at the halfway point is just as harsh on your legs.

-The terrain and surrounding landscape though are truly one-of-a-kind, and make for an experience you won’t soon forget.
+The terrain and surrounding landscape though are truly one-of-a-kind and make for an experience you won’t soon forget.

 Dubbed as one of the most dangerous races in the world, the Jungle Marathon in the Amazon Rainforest in Brazil is also one of the most difficult.
 Organizers do their best to limit the risk of competitors, but this wild eco race is sure to include scorching temps, potentially dangerous wildlife, river and swamp crossings, and plenty of steep climbs to navigate.

-What this adds up to is an adventure unlike any other, and one that will challenge your mental capacity in order to navigate some of the most brutal terrain you’ll find in any foot race.
+What this adds up to is an adventure unlike any other, and one that will challenge your mental capacity in order to navigate some of the most brutal terrains you’ll find in any foot race.